Beating the thermal limit of qubit initialization with a Bayesian Maxwell's demon: Qubit initialization fidelity

-The above analysis was conducted by tuning the donor electrochemical potential $\mu_{\rm D}$ in alignment with the Fermi level.
+The above analysis is conducted by tuning the donor electrochemical potential $\mu_{\rm D}$ in alignment with the Fermi level.
 Next we investigate how the initialization fidelity varies with the initialization level, i.e.~the position of donor electrochemical potential $\mu_{\rm D}$ relative to $E_{\rm F}$ during the measurement phase.
 The donor initialization level is controlled by the virtual gate VG (see Figure \ref{fig:main_figure_1}a) which maintains a constant \gls*{set} potential.

 In standard energy-dependent tunneling readout, the dependence of $\rate{\uparrow}{out}, \rate{\downarrow}{out}$ on $\mu_{\rm D}$ is reflected in a tuning dependence of the initialization fidelity (Fig.~\ref{fig:main_figure_5}b, grey).
-Conversely, the Bayesian Maxwell's demon proves to be very effective in reducing the tuning dependence, as show by the plateau in $\mathcal{F}_{\rm I}$ (blue) extending for about half the range corresponding to the electron spin Zeeman energy.
+Conversely, the Bayesian Maxwell's demon proves to be very effective in reducing the tuning dependence, as shown by the plateau in $\mathcal{F}_{\rm I}$ (blue) extending for about half the range corresponding to the electron spin Zeeman energy.
+The range over which the mean data remain within 3\% of the maximum value of each curve is approximately $40\%$ larger when Maxwell's demon is employed ($\SI{90}{\micro\electronvolt}$ cf.~$\SI{64}{\micro\electronvolt}$).
 Therefore, Maxwell's demon not only improves the initialization fidelity in absolute terms, but also makes it more robust against drift in the device tuning.

+While common error-correcting codes place strict bounds on state preparation and measurement errors, they also typically require that the time taken for these steps is similar to the gate operation time.
+This defines the ``clock cycle'' of a quantum processor.
+In our case, the initialization and readout steps (about \SI{10}{\milli\second}) take significantly longer than the gate times (about \SI{100}{\nano\second}).
+We can slow down the gate operations by reducing the microwave power, however the coherence time of the system $T_2 \sim\SI{100}{\micro\second}$ then becomes a limiting factor.
+Improving initialization and readout times is thus a priority.

+For spin readout based on energy-dependent tunneling \cite{Elzerman2004,Morello2010}, decreasing initialization and readout times to \SI{100}{\nano\second} requires increasing the qubit-reservoir tunnel coupling to $\rate{\uparrow}{out} \approx 10^{7}~\mathrm{s}^{-1}$.
+The ultimate speed limit for this method is set by the value of tunnel couplings where the electron starts to behave as a Kondo impurity \cite{Goldhaber1998,Cronenwett1998,Lansbergen2009}.
+At that point one loses the isolated nature of the spin qubit, whose levels hybridize with the reservoir states.
+The theoretical analysis of the impact of Kondo physics on readout speed is an ongoing project and will be discussed in future work.

+Alternatively, fast spin readout can be achieved using PSB in two-electron systems \cite{Petta2005,barthel2009rapid}.
+This method works also when one of the two electrons is hosted by a donor coupled to a surface quantum dot.
+A hybrid donor-dot device has been operated with interdot tunnel couplings approximately $10^9~\mathrm{s}^{-1}$ in combination with latched electron readout \cite{HarveyCollard2018}.
+In combination with PSB, our method could be used to first prepare a fiducial one-electron $\ket{\downarrow}$ state, and then select the triplet or even-parity outcome of PSB readout to obtain a two-qubit register initialized in the $\ket{\downarrow\downarrow}$ state.